gottacatchenall/dissertation_prospectus/prospectus.md

 To make a comparison between a model and "ground truth", there must be some way to observe and measure the concepts $A$.
-More formally, there must be some observation mapping $g: A \to \mathbb{R}^{d_1}$, where $d_1$ is the dimensionality of our measuremennt.
-And so scientific models inevitably create a mapping between observable states of the concepts as we define them, and quantitative predicted outcomes, $f : g(A) \to \mathbb{R}^{d_2}$.
+More formally, there must be some observation mapping $O: A \to \mathbb{R}^{d_1}$, where $d_1$ is the dimensionality of our measuremennt.
+And so scientific models inevitably create a mapping between observable states of the concepts as we define them, and quantitative predicted outcomes, $f : O(A) \to \mathbb{R}^{d_2}$.
 (Generally, $d_2 << d_1$, otherwise we've just found a new way of shuffling around the same information in the data.)

-In Halley's model $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$, and $g(A) = \{\text{mass}, \text{position}, \text{momentum}\}$.
+In Halley's model $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$, and $O(A) = \{\text{mass}, \text{position}, \text{momentum}\}$.

-And so the question for those who are interested in (building, designing, using, etc.) models face the task of defining $f$ in such a way that it (hopefully) makes accurate predictions.
+And so those who are interested in (building, designing, using, etc.) models face the task of defining $f$ in such a way that it (hopefully) makes accurate predictions.

 We can broadly split models into two types: process models and statistical models (@mcelreath).
 Other types of statistical models (typically those that fall under the ambiguous banner "machine learning") do not define $f$ with much regard towards the actual concepts in $A$ at all, but instead are cleverly designed algorithms which can accurately map input conditions to output conditions in some cases.

-Models do many different things: hypothesis testing, inference, parameter estimation, forecasting,etc.

-Often, when we do science, models are only a bridge between the data we collect and actual hypotheses.
+Models do many different things: hypothesis testing, inference, parameter estimation, forecasting,etc. Often, when we do science, models are only a bridge between the data we collect and actual hypotheses.
 See the figure below from @mcelreath.